 Rehabilitation counselors are furthermore forbidden from interfering with due process between the employer and employee, from giving legal advice to clients, from negotiating or recommending workers’ compensation settlements for clients, from “pushing” clients beyond their capabilities and from engaging in claims investigative or adversarial activities.

 It is unfortunately common for rehabilitation counselors to tell workers that they must lie about their disabilities during job interviews.
 It is illegal for rehabilitation counselors to do this.
 We encourage you to report any such illegal conduct to state licensing boards.
 Workers cannot of course sabotage job interviews, but it is our position that workers should be free to candidly (and non-sarcastically) discuss their abilities and limitations with prospective employers.

-Because the vocational rehab rules right now are not being strictly enforced, you really need to contact us so we can give you individualized advice as to how to deal with vocational rehabilitation counselors who may be harassing you or breaking the law.
+Because the vocational rehab rules right now are being routinely violated by worker’s compensation insurers, you really need to contact us so we can give you individualized advice as to how to deal with vocational rehabilitation counselors who may be harassing you or breaking the law.
 Under the 2011 Amendment to the Act passed by the Republican Legislature and Republican Governor Snyder, partially disabled workers injured after December 19, 2011 must usually look for work they can do, otherwise their weekly benefits can be reduced by their “wage earning capacity.”
 Such workers should still be able to pursue vocational rehabilitation.